datreeio/datree-pr-checks/README.md

 ***

-### :book: &nbsp;&nbsp;Glossary
-**Unused Code Component in the Manifest** - This is when open sources or internal packages are listed in the manifest file but are not imported into any of the files in the repository.
-Removing extraneous code components will save build time, and long-term maintenance overhead, but will have no effect on your code.

-**Unverified Users** - This happens when the git author info is different than the git committer details.
-If you authored the code and made the commit, you should adjust your settings to match your GitHub account in order to connect the commit to the correct GitHub user.

 **Code Components** - These are the building blocks used to build applications and have a footprint in your codebase.
 Code component can be different types of technologies (e.g. docker), open source (e.g npm/express), internal packages or any other “lego bricks” defined by the organization.